jensendarren/iota-payment-example/README.md

 ## View the transaction on the Tangle Explorer

 If you used a real address in the app then you can view this transaction using the [Tangle Explorer](https://comnet.thetangle.org/).
 Make a note of the hash value that was output from the app and use that to look up your transaction.
 Additionally, if you are using your own address you will be able to see this transaction in your local IOTA Wallet.

+## Solutions for common transfer problems

+Sometimes the transactions get stuck resulting in not being able to spend IOTAs.
+Here is a [possible workaround](https://docs.google.com/document/d/1SDMjCSp1GOJQiBthOruDLt0vX-Ln0g7otwq_nBGK4aQ/edit) to this issue.
+Also can check [here](https://iota-news.com/how-to-move-iotas-from-a-used-address-by-reattaching-old-bundles/).

 ### Issue Reporting